Philadelphia homicides surge hit 30-year high in 2020

 Black Philadelphians, according to police data, accounted for about 86% of the 499 homicides.

 Women and children were not spared.
-Thirty-three minors were killed this year so far, of which 11 were under 11 years old, and 40 women were murdered.
+Thirty-three minors were killed, including 11 who were under 11 years old, and 40 women were murdered.
 Children accounted for 195 of the shooting victims and women 229.

 The Philadelphia Police Department has a homicide clearance rate of 42.3%, down from 52.4% in 2019; both are lower than the national average of 61.4%, according to the FBI’s Uniform Crime Reporting.